-Relieving Burnout and Reimagining Medicine
+Relieving Burnout, Reimagining Medicine and Meditation-in-Action

 Tony received his medical degree from the University at Buffalo, having completed his fellowship at Weill Cornell University and his post graduate training at Brown University.
 He is board-certified in Pulmonary and Critical Care medicine in Schenectady and Amsterdam, NY, and serves as Co-Chair of the AMI’s Department of Medical Education.